-Traveling Outside the United States - Blue Cross Blue Shield Global[®] Core
+Traveling Outside the United States - Blue Cross Blue Shield Global® Core

 If you see a Contracted Provider (verify via www.bcbsglobalcore.com or by calling a Personal Health Assistant) while traveling outside of the United States, the Plan pays for Covered Health Services at the Non-Network Benefit level and subject to the Non-Network Annual Deductible and Non-Network Plan provisions.
-If you see a Non-Network Provider, the Plan still pays for Covered Health Services at the Non-Network Benefit level and subject to the Non-Network Annual Deductible and Health Services at the Non-Network Benefit level and subject to the Non-Network Annual Deductible below the Non-Network Benefit level and subject to the Non-Network Annual Deductible Benefit level and subject to the Non-Network Annual Deductible but you could be Balance Billed.
+If you see a Non-Network Provider, the Plan still pays for Covered Health Services at the Non-Network Benefit level and subject to the Non-Network Annual Deductible, but you could be Balance Billed.